steven-swanbeck/gripperROSIntegration/README.md

 ```console
 rostopic echo /chatter
 ```
+---
 ## Integration with UR3e
-For full details of the integration of the gripper with the UR3e manipulator, view https://github.com/steven-swanbeck/ur3ehand.
+For full details of the integration of the gripper with the UR3e manipulator, view this repository's [companion repository](https://github.com/steven-swanbeck/ur3ehand).